iamdcj/javascripts/core/scope/README.md

 # Scope

-## What is scope?
+Usually when talking about scope, we are referring to how we lookup and retrieve code in our applications.

-Scope is how we look for code in our applications; it defines what code is available at a given point in a program, e.g. what bindings can be accessed inside function X when it is executing.
+It defines what bindings are accessible within the current execution context, i.e. what bindings can be successfully retrieved inside function X when it is running.

 **_Scope is the set of rules which govern where bindings are stored and retrieved._**

-#### How it happens
+#### Defining the Scope(s)

 The scopes of a program are determined by the author, that is the code they create informs the engine of the program's intended scopes, then the scopes are cemented during the compilation/interpretation phase of the program’s lifecycle; [scope generation](01-generation).